Skip to main content

 Use auth login when the account already exists:

-npx libretto experimental auth login
+npx libretto cloud auth login

 This stores a new Libretto Cloud session in ~/.libretto/auth.json.
 If the account is not verified yet, the CLI re-sends the verification email.
-To clear local credentials:

-npx libretto experimental auth logout
+npx libretto cloud auth logout

 Check the active identity

-npx libretto experimental auth whoami
+npx libretto cloud auth whoami

 If LIBRETTO_API_KEY is set, the CLI prefers that key over the stored session cookie.